wso2/docs-mi/en/docs/develop/creating-artifacts/creating-endpoints.md

 8. Click **Create** to save the endpoint configuration.

-The endpoint will be created in the `<PROJECT_NAME>/src/main/wso2mi/artifacts/endpoints` folder.
+The endpoint will be created in the `<PROJECT_NAME>/src/main/wso2mi/artifacts/endpoints` folder under the integration project you created.

 ### Designing the integration